A newborn exhibits a heart rate of 50/min and is limp after delivery. What intervention should be initiated?

 Study for the Kettering Neonatal/Pediatric Specialist (NPS) Exam.
 Use multiple choice questions and detailed explanations to prepare.
 Boost your confidence for the exam!

-In the scenario where a newborn has a heart rate of 50 beats per minute and is exhibiting limpness after delivery, the appropriate intervention is positive pressure ventilation.
-A heart rate below 60 beats per minute is critically low and indicates the need for immediate resuscitative measures to ensure adequate oxygen delivery to the tissues.
+In the scenario described, where a newborn exhibits a heart rate of 50 beats per minute and is limp, the most appropriate intervention is positive pressure ventilation.
+This is because a heart rate below 60 beats per minute in a newborn indicates a critical situation requiring immediate intervention.
+Positive pressure ventilation is necessary to assist in establishing effective breathing and improving oxygenation.

 Subscribe